Working In Kenai

 Jobs in Kenai

-Kenai has one of the most diverse economies in Alaska.
-The job market has remained strong during dips in the national economy.
+Kenai has one of the most diverse economies in Alaska and the job market has remained strong, even during dips in the national economy.
 By the numbers, Kenai is one of the best cities to experience the Alaska lifestyle and raise a family.

-Kenai is connected to the road system with a commercial airport and public dock, access to high quality health care services and excellent schools, stunning beaches and views of the Cook Inlet, and affordable housing.
+Kenai is connected to the road system, has a commercial airport and public dock, access to high quality health care services and excellent schools, stunning beaches and views of the Cook Inlet, and affordable housing.
 There is no better place in Alaska to base your home or business.

 Top employers in Kenai are Healthcare, Education, Oil & Gas, Retail, Government, Construction, Warehousing & Transportation, Commercial Fishing, and Tourism.
 You can easily find job opportunities in Kenai using the Alaska Jobs website.